nzakas/understandinges6/manuscript/07-Sets-And-Maps.md

 }());
 ```

 This version of the code uses a weak map for the private data instead of an object.
 Because the object instance itself can be used as a key, there's no need to keep track of a separate ID.
 When the `Person` constructor is called, a new entry is made into the weak map with a key of `this` and a value of an object containing private information (in this case, just `name`).
-That information is retrieve inside of `getName()` by passing `this` to `privateData.get()` in order to retrieve the data object and access the `name` property.
+That information is retrieved inside of `getName()` by passing `this` to `privateData.get()` in order to retrieve the data object and access the `name` property.
 In this way, the private information is kept private and will be destroyed whenever an object instance is destroyed.

 #### Uses and Limitations